google/xls/docs_src/xls_style.md

     conditions that it would be too expensive to verify in production, but that are fast enough to include outside of production.

+*   Folow the C++ style guide for capitalization guidelines; however, in the somewhat ambiguous case of I/O (short for Input/Output, which we use often), the slash counts as internal spacing and therefore the capitalization we use is `IO`, as in `WrapIO` or `StreamingIOReader`.

 ### Functions

 *   Short or easily-explained argument lists (as defined by the developer) can